-NOTE: The mast extends up to 25 ft (7.6 m).
+NOTE: The mast extends up to 30 ft (9.14 m).

-- See Figure 3-1.
-Place the unit on firm ground that is relatively flat (less than 5° slope), and then block the wheels to keep it from moving (A).
-This will make it easier to level the unit. - Pull the locking pin on the tongue jack and rotate the jack 90°.
-Replace the locking pin (B).
+2. See Figure 3-1.
+Place the unit on firm ground that is relatively flat (less than 5° slope), and then block

+- the wheels to keep it from moving (A).
+This will make it easier to level the unit. - 3.
+Pull the locking pin on the tongue jack and rotate the jack 90° until the spring loaded pin snaps back into place (B).
 Turn the jack handle clockwise to raise the trailer tongue off of the towing vehicle. - A grounding stud (C) is located on the frame of the trailer near the trailer tongue.
 For grounding requirements, follow National Electrical Code (NEC), state, and local regulations. - 5.
 Pull the locking pins (D) on the outriggers (E) and pull each outrigger out until the spring loaded locking pin snaps back into place.
-Pull the locking pin on each outrigger jack and rotate each jack 90° so the jack pad is facing down and the spring loaded pin snaps back into place. - 6.
-Pull the locking pin on the rear jack (F) and rotate the jack 90° until the spring loaded pin snaps back
+Pull the locking pin on each outrigger jack and rotate each jack 180° so the jack pad is facing down and the spring loaded pin snaps back into place. - Pull the locking pin on the rear jack (F) and rotate the jack 90° until the spring loaded pin snaps back into place.
+Turn the jack handle clockwise to start leveling the trailer.

-- into place.
-Turn the jack handle clockwise to start leveling the trailer. - 7.
-Rotate each jack handle clockwise to start leveling the trailer.
+- 7. Rotate each jack handle clockwise to start leveling the trailer.
 Adjust all four jacks by rotating their handles clockwise until they are firmly in contact with the ground (G). - 8.
 Before raising the mast, it may be necessary to adjust the lamps.
 The lamps may be adjusted up, down, left or right by loosening the wing nuts on the trunnion (H) and aiming the lamps in the desired direction.
 Tighten the hardware completely and make sure the lamps are connected to the junction box (J).